Curious about the legal and ethical ramifications of California's new marijuana laws for therapists?

-Contrary to what many people think, eating disorders are not really about the food.
-Clinical Director Gali Barak shares how her experience in treatment informed her therapeutic approach.
+Eating disorders aren’t really about the food.
+Clinical Director Gali Barak shares how her treatment informed her therapeutic approach.

 If you’ve had the chance to visit Evo, you’ve seen the ladybug mural on the front gate.
 Watch Venice artist Jules Muck create it.